lightbend/config/HOCON.md

  - if all the values are objects, they are merged (as with duplicate keys) into one object.

-String value concatenation is allowed in object field keys, in addition to object field values and array elements.
-Objects and arrays do not make sense as object field keys.
+String value concatenation is allowed in field keys, in addition to field values and array elements.
+Objects and arrays do not make sense as field keys.

 #### String value concatenation